-During Fiscal 2022, the Company will continue to focus on jade testing and evaluation from multiple properties, on promotional activities to expand opportunities for financing its planned mineral property exploration programs and to build a market for future jade sales.
+During Fiscal 2022, the Company continued to focus on jade testing and evaluation from multiple properties and on promotional activities to expand opportunities for financing its planned mineral property exploration programs and to build a market for future jade sales.
 These efforts include the preparation of selective stone samples, thought to be representative of the Company's collection to date.
 The Company has produced a number of promotional videos presenting a history of Jade in the Wyoming region, rough samples of Jade collected in the Wyoming region through the various field programs conducted by the Company, a demonstration of the size and quality of samples collected and polished to date, as well as a "how to video" demonstrating the cutting and polishing of our product for use in jewelry.
-During O1 2022, the Company initiated the construction of an e-commerce site to facilitate product sales, while continuing to focus its marketing activities within the national and international Jade community.
+During Q1 2022, the Company initiated the construction of an e-commerce site to facilitate product sales, while continuing to focus its marketing activities within the national and international Jade community.
 The e-commerce website, www.jadeleader.shop, was completed and launched March 4, 2022 with approximately 150 items for sale, ranging in price from US\$20 to US\$18,000.
 Items for sale are categorized into 6 product lines including: specimens, tumbled, slabs, hand gems carving blocks and finished jewellery.
 During Q2 2022, the Company had approximately \$1,600 in product sales.
-During Q3 2022, the Company incurred the first major sale of Wyoming Sky Jades[©] to a major, well-established European jewellery manufacturer, marking the first sale of materials to an institutional/wholesale customer.
-The initial lot consisted of 7 representative pieces of Sky Jade® selected according to the manufacturer's criteria for colour, texture and size.
+During O3 2022, the Company incurred the first major sale of Wyoming Sky Jades[®] to a major, well-established European jewellery manufacturer, marking the first sale of materials to an institutional/wholesale customer.
 The lot weight was 6.5 kilograms, and the total consideration was US\$10,500, representing an average realized price of US\$1,620 per kilogram.
+As noted above, during Q1 2023, an initial 5.02-kilogram block of the DJ project white/green nephrite Jade was sold as a "family stone" for gross proceeds of US\$1,004, setting a price of US\$200/kilo for this rough material.
 These early sales will be used to establish value for the Jade which will ultimately be useful in valuing reserves and determining long-term commercial production feasibility.